 2) Then evaluate hybrids in 4-row plots or continue in with 2-row plots till commercialization.

 Miller Hybrids has discovered that leaving 2 untested border rows in the 8-row plots, nearly eliminates the interplot competition.
 Starting with self-bordered plots when the genetic diversity is the highest, has greatly improved the ability to accurately identify new shorter, high yielding hybrids, with good standability.
 These hybrids don’t need to build a bigger factory to outcompete hybrids in adjacent plots and so they can maximize genetic gain for grain yield.
-Because use of 8-row plots with 4 harvested rows is a superior method of identifying pure hybrid performance, our new testing protocol is to switch to 8-row plots in all testing stages in 2021.
+Because use of 8-row plots with 4 harvested rows is a superior method of identifying pure hybrid performance, starting in 2021, we switched our testing protocol to use 8-row plots in all testing stages.